 The six-eyed sand spider is a medium-sized spider with body measuring 1 to 2 inches and legs spanning up to 4 inches.
 It is found in deserts and other sandy places in southern Africa with close relatives found in both Africa and in South America.
 The six-eyed sand spider is a cousin to the recluses which are found worldwide.
 Due to its flattened stance, it is also sometimes known as the six-eyed crab spider.
 Bites by this spider to humans are uncommon, but have been experimentally shown as lethal to rabbits within 5 to 12 hours.

 The Six-Eyed Sand Spider Bite

-The Chilean recluse spider is a venomous spider closly related to the Brown Recluse Spider.
-In Spanish, it (and other South American recluse spiders) is known as araña de rincon, or "corner spider"; in Portuguese, as aranha-marrom or "brown spider."
-This spider is considered by many to be the most dangerous of the Recluse Spiders, and its bite is known to frequently result in severe systemic reactions, including death.
+The Chilean recluse spider is one of the most venomous spiders on the planet and is closely related to the brown recluse spider.
+In Spanish, it (and other South American recluse spiders) is known as araña de rincon, or “corner spider”; in Portuguese, as aranha-marrom or “brown spider.”
+This spider is considered by many to be the most dangerous of the recluse spiders, and its bite is frequently results in severe systemic reactions, including death.

 The Chilean Recluse Spider Bite

 As suggested by its name, this spider is not aggressive and usually bites only when pressed against human skin, such as when putting on an article of clothing.
 Like all recluse spiders, the venom of the Chilean recluse contains the dermonecrotic agent, which is otherwise found only in a few pathogenic bacteria.
 Some bites are minor with no necrosis, but a small number of bites have produced severe dermonecrotic lesions or even systemic conditions sometimes resulting in renal failure.
 In about 4 percent of cases in a clinical study in Chile, the victims died.